coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 $ mkdir mybox
 ```

->>>>> Newly created Flintbox will also appear on Flint Console afetr the Git repository for mybox is configured.
+>>>>> Newly created Flintbox will also appear on Flint Console after the Git repository for 'mybox' is configured.
 For this, refer sections Git repository for Flintbox and Configure Flintbox with Flint in this document.

 ## Create your first Flintbit

 #### What is a Flintbit?

-> flintbit = ruby or groovy scripts stored inside flintbox
+> Flintbit = ruby or groovy scripts (workflows) developed and stored within Flintbox

 Flintbit is a ruby or groovy script, which contains your business logic.
-It uses [Flintbit functions](../flintbit_functions) to get input, call connectors and other flintbits and finally to set output.
+It uses [Flintbit functions](../flintbit_functions) to get input, call connectors and other Flintbits and finally to set output.

-All flintbits are accessible via RESTful APIs making them micro-services.
+All Flintbits are accessible via RESTful APIs, thus making them micro-services.

 #### Create Flintbit

-To create a flintbit, Navigate to mybox directory using your favorite code editor.
+To create a Flintbit, navigate to mybox directory using your favorite code editor.

-Create a ruby or groovy flintbit under 'mybox' directory.
+Create a ruby or groovy Flintbit under 'mybox' directory.
 You can copy paste the following code :

 ``` ruby
 # for hello.rb